pinterest/querybook/docs_website/docs/configurations/infra_installation.md

 ## Integrations that can be supported via package install

 :::info
-The public docker image includes all of the custom dependencies listed below
+The public docker image includes all of the custom dependencies listed below.

+You can also include all subdependencies by adding `-r extra.txt` in `requirements/local.txt` or putting `EXTRA_PIP_INSTALLS=extra.txt` in docker build args.
 :::

 If you install the required packages, these integrations will be automatically supported: